Why Create a Professional Blog?

 The course breaks everything down in simple, easy-to-follow videos and slides.
 I learned how to create and market a professional blog (and how to make pinable images!), and although perhaps you could learn the same information after hours of overwhelming Internet research, it was nice to have everything laid out for me in a simple, non-threatening guide.

 And what if you go through Blog By Number and still have questions?
 (Because if you’re a tech dodo like me, you might).
-Well, when I emailed Suzi with a question she emailed me back with answers almost immediately, even though she’s pregnant and has two young children.
+Well, when I emailed Suzi with a question she emailed me back with answers almost immediately, even though she was pregnant and had two young children.
 Impressive, no?
 She seems like she genuinely wants to help us newbies be successful.

 #2 I signed up for hosting with Siteground and switched over to WordPress.org, where all the cool kids hang out.